-Photo voltaic, no external bias is applied.
-Photo conductive, you apply a reverse bias.
-It is ready with a reverse bias.
-The incident photon flux increases the conductivity hence the name photo conductive.
-You can imagine that immediately that the photo conductive mode of operation is a high speed mode of operation.
-Because, there is a field, which is already applied.
-So, the incident photon flux generates carriers, which are immediately swept apart.
-Because you have applied a reverse bias.

-In this case, there is no field and therefore, it will generate a current because there is always a potential difference at the barrier but, this is a slower device.
-This is a faster device.
-And therefore, all high speed applications, with special emphasis on optical communication or any signal processing, it is the photo conductive mode of operation which is employed.
-Alright.
-So, let us just do a little bit of design considerations.
-So, these are the 2 important detector characteristics.
+Photovoltaic no external bias is apply photo conductive you apply a reverse bias, it is ready with a reverse bias.
+The incident photon flux increases the conductivity hence, the name photo conducting.
+You can imagine that immediately that the photo conductive mode of operation is a high speed of mode operation because, there is a field which is already applied.
+So, the incident photon flux generates carriers which are immediately swept upon because, you have applied reverse bias.
+In this case there is no field and therefore, it will generate a current because, there is always a potential difference at the barrier, but this is a slower device, this is a faster device.
+And therefore, all high speed applications with special emphasis on optical communication are any signal processing it is the photo conductive mode of operation which is employed.
+So, let us just consider to a little bit of design considerations.
+So, the detector characteristics a detector characteristics are these are the two important detector characteristics if you plot load resistance versus linearity.

-If you plot load resistance versus linearity, that is a detector requires 2 things, one is dynamic range, when you use a detector, you look for 2 aspects.
-One is dynamic range and linearity.
+That is the detector requires two things; one is dynamic range, when you use a detector you looks for two aspects; one is dynamic range and linearity.
 What does linearity mean?
-Linearity means, you have some output voltage, some voltage output, which is coming from the detector okay.
-Electrical signal V out, which we are measuring across a load resistance with optical power, incident is optical power.

-This is detector output, which is in the form of an electrical voltaic let us say.
-Then, if this continues linearly over a large voltage, large power range, which means if I put 1 micro watt, it is here.
-If I put 1 milli watt, it is here. if I put 1 watt, if it is still remaining linear, the output voltage is all the while if it is remaining linear, this is called linear characteristic.
-And this has a large dynamic range, dynamic range refers to the useful range of measurement, where the detector could be used.
+Linearity means you have some output some output voltage some voltage output, which is coming from the detector.
+Electrical signal V out which you are measuring the load resistance, with optical power incident is optical power, this is detector output which is in the form of an electrical voltage let us say.
+Then if this continues linearly over a large voltage, large power range which means if I put one micro watt it is here, if I put one mile watt it is here, if I put one watt if it is still remaining linear the output voltage is all the while if it is remaining linear this is called linear characteristic.
+And this has a large dynamic range dynamic range refers to the useful range of measurement where the detector could be used.